1990 World Series: Aftermath

 The 1990 World Series would be the Reds' fifth championship but would also be remembered as one of the biggest upsets in baseball history.
 The twelve game differential between the teams' regular season records made this one of only two times in World Series history that a team swept an opponent whose regular season record bested theirs by ten games or more, the other being the 1954 New York Giants, who swept the 14-games-better Cleveland Indians.
-The Reds 22-8 scoring margin was the same scoring margin from their last World Series win in 1976 over the Yankees which also was a sweep.
+The Reds 22–8 scoring margin was the same scoring margin from their last World Series win in 1976 over the Yankees which also was a sweep.
+Schott was reportedly so upset that the Reds won in a sweep, believing that owners made the most money if World Series' went beyond 4 games, that she refused to pay for food and drink at a post-season Reds' celebration party.

 The Oakland Athletics were initially favored to win a fourth consecutive American League pennant in 1991, but their pitching that had led the American League by a wide margin in 1990 failed the team in 1991.
-Staff ace Dave Stewart, whose 1991 ERA (5.18) was more than twice his 1990 ERA (2.56).
+Staff ace Dave Stewart struggled; his 1991 ERA (5.18) was more than twice his 1990 ERA (2.56).
 1990 Cy Young Award winner Bob Welch fared almost as poorly; his earned run average swelled from 2.95 (1990) to 4.58 (1991).
 In 1990, he had won a league-high 27 games; in 1991, he won a mere 12.
 The A's team ERA of 4.57 was the 2nd worst in the American League.
+At the plate, Mark McGwire hit just .201, suffering through a self-described “worst year of my life”, as he told Sports Illustrated in 1992.
 On a positive note, Rickey Henderson stole his 938th career base on May 1; in doing so, he succeeded Lou Brock as MLB's career stolen base leader.

 Oakland would return to contention in 1992 with a record of 96-66.
 The 1991 season still, however, marked the end of the Athletics as a dynastic power.
-The 1992 team failed to dominate the league in the manner that the 1988–90 teams had; following that team's six-game ALCS defeat to the Toronto Blue Jays, Oakland wouldn't reach the postseason until 2000.
+The 1992 team failed to dominate the league in the manner that the 1988–90 teams had; following that team's six-game ALCS defeat to the eventual world champion Toronto Blue Jays, Oakland wouldn't reach the postseason until 2000.
+This World Series would also be the last hurrah of the Bash Brothers duo of Canseco and McGwire.
+After playing together for four full seasons, the two would continue to play together for the entire 1991 season and the first half of the following year before Canseco was traded to the Texas Rangers midway through the 1992 season.